Steamed Clams with Fennel

 Two Bowls of Steamed Clams with Fennel

-The great thing about steaming clams in the outdoors is that a variety of heat sources can be used.
+The great thing about steaming clams outdoors is that various heat sources can be used.
 Anything from camp stoves to backpacking stoves to campfires.
 For this trip, I used a campfire and grilled some bread right alongside my pot of clams.

 Clams with Fennel Steaming over Campfire